Folinic acid: History

 Folinic acid was discovered as a needed growth factor for the bacterium Leuconostoc citrovorum in 1948, by Sauberlich and Baumann.
 This resulted in it being called "citrovorum factor", meaning citrovorum growth factor.
-It had an unknown structure, but was found to be a derivative of folate that had to be metabolized in the liver before it could support growth of L. citrovorum.
+It had an unknown structure, but was found to be a folate derivative that had to be metabolized in the liver before it could support the growth of L. citrovorum.
 The synthesis of citrovorum factor by liver cells in culture was eventually accomplished from pteroylglutamic acid in the presence of suitable concentrations of ascorbic acid.
-The simultaneous addition of sodium formate to such systems resulted in increased citrovorum factor activity in the cell-free supernatants (producing, as now known, the 5-formyl derivative), and from this method of preparation of large amounts of the factor, its structure as levo-folinic acid (5-formyl tetrahydrofolic acid) was eventually deduced.
+The simultaneous addition of sodium formate to such systems increased citrovorum factor activity in the cell-free supernatants (producing, as is now known, the 5-formyl derivative).
+From this method of preparation of large amounts of the factor, its structure as levo-folinic acid (5-formyl tetrahydrofolic acid) was eventually deduced.

-On 22 September 2025, the US Food and Drug Administration (FDA) under medical contrarian and US secretary of health and human services Robert F. Kennedy Jr. initiated the process of approving leucovorin calcium tablets for the treatment of cerebral folate deficiency, a condition associated with developmental delays, autistic features, seizures, and movement issues, based on literature allegedly showing potential benefit, while noting further research is needed for broader neuropsychiatric populations.
+In September 2025, the US Food and Drug Administration (FDA) initiated the process of approving leucovorin calcium tablets for the treatment of cerebral folate deficiency, a condition associated with developmental delays, autistic features, seizures, and movement issues.
 The approval bypassed the FDA's standard rigorous drug-review procedures, drawing criticism from experts and leading to increased sales of over-the-counter folinic acid supplements.

+On 10 March 2026, the FDA approved leucovorin tablets for FOLR1-related cerebral folate transport deficiency in children and adults.

+Society and culture

 Names

 Folinic acid should be distinguished from folic acid (vitamin B_{9}).
-However, folinic acid is a vitamer for folic acid and has the full vitamin activity of this vitamin.
+However, folinic acid is a vitamer of folic acid and has the full vitamin activity of this vitamin.
 Levofolinic acid and its salts are the 2S-form of the molecule.
 They are the only forms of the molecule that are known to be biologically active.

 It is generally administered as the calcium or sodium salt (calcium folinate [INN], sodium folinate, leucovorin calcium, leucovorin sodium).